-The ultimate grab-and-go way to appreciate the universe anywhere you choose, this Orion StarBlast 4.5 Astro Reflector Telescope is always ready, even at a moment’s notice.
+The ultimate grab-and-go way to appreciate the universe anywhere you choose.
+The Orion StarBlast 4.5 Astro Reflector Telescope is always ready, even at a moment’s notice.

-Featuring a substantial 4.5” aperture, and a remarkably fast f/4 focal ratio, this telescope provides a detailed view of the moon, planets and even distant objects such as star clusters.
+Orion StarBlast features a substantial 4.5” aperture, and a remarkably fast f/4 focal ratio.
+This telescope provides a detailed view of the moon and even distant objects such as star clusters.

 - This unit comes pre-assembled so you can go from the box straight to backyard and beyond.

 - From a dark location, galaxies and nebula are clear and easy to see.

 - Easy to assemble and easy to use.